usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION 2: A four-story building has 2900 square feet per floor.
 An elevator is not required because each floor has less than 3000 square feet.

-ILLUSTRATION 3: A four-story office building has 3500 square feet on the first floor and 2500 square feet on each of the other floors.An elevator is required.
+ILLUSTRATION 3: A four-story office building has 3500 square feet on the first floor and 2500 square feet on each of the other floors.
+An elevator is required.
 (All of the stories must be under 3000 square feet to qualify for the exemption.)

 #### What is a &quot;story&quot;?